ToNi3141/Rasterix/README.md

 The build target is a CMOD A7 board with an `XC7A35` FPGA.
 The interface used to connect the FPGA with a host is an SPI interface with additional CTS pin for flow control (in software).

 This builds the `RasterixIF` and uses one TMU with a maximum texture resolution of 128x128px.
 The framebuffers have a size of 64kB + 64kB + 16kB.

+There is one variant available:

+`rrxif`:
+  - 1 TMU (max res: 128x128)
+  - No mip mapping
+  - Framebuffer size: 64kB + 64kB + 16kB

 To build the binaries, use the following commands.
 ```sh